auth1ery/txt/README.md

 txt

-simple and lightweight social media designed for anyone
+simple and lightweight social media designed for anyone and any browser

 # features